colin-mccarthy/tmc_examples/README.md

 ## All Clusters

 This is a view of all clusters across your organization that you have permissions to view.
-These clusters can exist in different cluster groups and can exist in one or more physical environment
+These clusters can exist in different cluster groups and can exist in one or more physical environment.

+We upgrade clusters from here, or retreive the kubconfig file as well.

 <img src="/screenshots/sort-by.png" width="650">